4paradigm/OpenMLDB/README.md

 - [MLOp Practice: Using OpenMLDB in the Real-Time Anti-Fraud Model for the Bank’s Online Transaction](https://towardsdatascience.com/practice-of-openmldbs-transaction-real-time-anti-fraud-model-in-the-bank-s-online-event-40ab41fec6d4)

 ## 13. [User List](https://github.com/4paradigm/OpenMLDB/discussions/707)
-We have built [a user list](https://github.com/4paradigm/OpenMLDB/discussions/707) to collect feedback from the community.
+We are building [a user list](https://github.com/4paradigm/OpenMLDB/discussions/707) to collect feedback from the community.
 We really appreciate it if you can provide your use cases, comments, or any feedback when using OpenMLDB.
 We want to hear from you!